Our website uses cookies for statistical purposes.

 Foreign-ownership allowed Yes

-The following types of companies are available to those who are interested in business registration in NZ:
+The following types of companies/entities are available to those who are interested in business registration in NZ:

-1. the sole trader or sole proprietorship which is suitable for one-man businesses; in terms of how to set up a company in New Zealand, this business form is simple to form; the downside is that the entrepreneurs is liable for all the debts of the business;
+1. The sole trader or sole proprietorship, which is suitable for one-man businesses; in terms of how to set up a company in New Zealand, this business form is simple to form; the downside is that the entrepreneur is liable for all the debts of the business;

-2. the partnership which is another simple way of doing business in New Zealand; it implies at least two members in the business; the partners are liable for the debts of the partnerships and this may also mean that one founder is liable for the partner’s debts;
+2. The partnership, which implies at least two members in the business.
+The partners are liable for the debts of the partnership, and this may also mean that one founder is liable for the partner’s debts;

-3. the limited liability company which is the most common business form in New Zealand and implies at least one shareholder and one director; the founders are not liable with their own assets as in other cases and this business form has more credibility, making it preferable for those who register a business in New Zealand; however, it is more regulated that the partnership or the sole trader;
+3. The limited liability company, which is the most common business form in New Zealand and implies at least one shareholder and one director.
+The founders are not liable with their own assets as in other cases and this business form has more credibility, making it preferable for those who register a business in New Zealand.
+It is more regulated that the partnership or the sole trader;

-4. the subsidiary, branch and representative office are options for foreign companies interested in doing business in New Zealand.
-Our specialists will help you with company registration in NZ
+4. The subsidiary, branch, and representative office are options for foreign companies interested in doing business in New Zealand.

 The Company Law provides for various requirements for registering a company in New Zealand based on the chosen business form.
 It is important to know that New Zealand allows for full foreign ownership no matter the type of company.

-Foreign enterprisers who want to start a business in New Zealand must complete the following steps:
+Foreign entrepreneurs who want to start a business in New Zealand must complete the following steps:

 1. choose a business name for company registration in NZ: this needs to be unique and file it for approval with the Companies Register; it is important to check the availability and a special online tool allows investors to check for availability not only for the business name but also for usage as a trademark, web domain and social media;